Stephen Foster

-In spite of the strong association of Foster and his song lyrics with the South, he only visited it once, during his 1852 honeymoon.

-He has been identified as "the most famous songwriter of the nineteenth century" and may be the most recognizable American composer in other countries.
-Most of his handwritten music manuscripts are lost, but editions issued by publishers of his day feature in various collections.

-Biography
+Early life

 There are many biographies of Foster, but details differ widely.
 Among other issues, Foster wrote very little biographical information himself, and his brother Morrison Foster may have destroyed much information that he judged to reflect negatively upon the family.

 Foster was born on July 4, 1826, in Lawrenceville, Pennsylvania.
 His parents, William Barclay Foster and Eliza Clayland Tomlinson Foster, were of Ulster Scots and English descent.
 He had three older sisters and six older brothers.
 He attended private academies in Allegheny, Athens, and Towanda, Pennsylvania, and received an education in English grammar, diction, the classics, penmanship, Latin, Greek, and mathematics.
-The family lived in a northern city but they did not support the abolition of slavery.

 Foster taught himself to play the clarinet, guitar, flute, and piano.
-In 1839, his brother William was serving his apprenticeship as an engineer at Towanda and thought that Stephen would benefit from being under his supervision of Henry Kleber (1816–1897), a German-born music dealer in Pittsburgh.
-Under Kleber Stephen was exposed to music composition.
-Together the pair studied the work of Mozart, Beethoven, Schubert and Mendelssohn.
+In 1839, his brother William was serving his apprenticeship as an engineer at Towanda and thought that Stephen would benefit from being under the supervision of Henry Kleber (1816–1897), a German-born music dealer in Pittsburgh.
+Under Kleber, Stephen was exposed to music composition.
+Together the pair studied the works of Mozart, Beethoven, Weber, Mendelssohn and Schubert.